 The choice between surgery and radiation depends on many factors including patient age, patient co-morbidities, lower urinary tract symptoms and tumour characteristics.
-Younger men with organ confined disease and especially men with outflow obstructive symptoms are best managed by radical prostatectomy.
+Younger men with the organ-confined disease and especially men with outflow obstructive symptoms are best managed by radical prostatectomy.

 Radical prostatectomy is an operation to completely remove the prostate, seminal vesicles and some of their associated pelvic lymph nodes.
 The goal is to completely remove any cancer contained within the prostate and surrounding tissues.
 For locally confined disease, this provides an excellent chance of cure.

-In 1982 Professor Patrick Walsh popularised modern nerve sparing radical prostatectomy.
+In 1982 Professor Patrick Walsh popularised modern nerve-sparing radical prostatectomy.
 His improvements allowed better control of important blood vessels to reduce bleeding and precise localisation and preservation of the nerves responsible for erectile function.
 This surgery remains the gold standard treatment for localised prostate cancer.
-It is the best management for younger men with organ confined disease and especially men with outflow obstructive symptoms.
+It is the best management for younger men with the organ-confined disease and especially men with outflow obstructive symptoms.
 Such men need to choose between open surgery, laparoscopic or robot-assisted laparoscopic radical prostatectomy.

 The approach that is best for you will be discussed at your pre-operative appointment.